TEXT-S&P summary: Colt Group S.A.

 Liquidity

-As of June 30, 2012, we estimate Colt’s main liquidity sources over the next 12 months to be about EUR505 million.
+As of Dec.
+31, 2011, we estimate Colt’s main liquidity sources over the next 12 months to be about EUR600 million.
 These sources include:

--- Our forecast of relatively flat funds from operations (FFO) of around EUR300 million.
+Colt does not currently have long-term committed and unused credit lines as additional liquidity sources.

-We estimate Colt’s liquidity needs over the same period of about EUR420 million, including:
+We estimate Colt’s liquidity needs over the same period to be about EUR250 million, including:

--- Our assumption that a minimum of about EUR100 million in cash balances is necessary to cover both ongoing operations and fund seasonal peaks in working capital given the absence of uncommitted bank credit lines; and
+-- Our assumption that a minimum of EUR125 million in cash balances is necessary to cover both ongoing operations and fund seasonal peaks in working capital.

 Outlook

-The stable outlook reflects our view that Colt will achieve mid-to-low single-digit growth in reported revenues and maintain stable EBITDA margins of around 21% for 2012 and 2013.
+The stable outlook reflects our view that Colt will return to revenue growth and maintain stable EBITDA margins, resulting in improved free cash flow generation in 2012.
 Furthermore, the outlook reflects our view that Colt will take a prudent approach to shareholder returns or business expansion.

-There is capacity for debt incurrence at the current rating, in our view, provided that any leveraging of the group’s balance sheet is controlled and implemented relatively gradually, and that adjusted gross debt to EBITDA remains less than 2.0x.
-However, a rapid increase in leverage to 2.0x, in particular for shareholder distributions, could put pressure on the rating.
+There is capacity for debt incurrence at the current rating, in our view, provided that any further debt issuance on the group’s balance sheet is controlled and implemented relatively gradually, and that adjusted debt to EBITDA remains less than 2.0x.
+However, a rapid increase in debt to 2.0x EBITDA, in particular for shareholder distributions, could put pressure on the rating.

-The rating could also come under pressure if the forecasted negative FOCF over the next 12-18 months becomes a persistent phenomenon rather than a temporary growth-related event.
-This could be a result of more aggressive capital investment, or a failure to realize the projected continued revenue growth and at least stable EBITDA margins.
+The rating could also come under pressure if the improvement in Colt’s EBITDA margin were to reverse; if the group fails to at least stabilize its currently still-declining revenue base; or if our forecast of an improvement in cash generation fails to materialize in 2012.

-We could consider the possibility of rating upside if Colt is able to demonstrate a track record of continued revenue growth, stable to improving EBITDA margins, and the maintenance of an intermediate financial risk profile.
-An intermediate financial risk profile is characterized by adjusted gross debt to EBITDA comfortably less than 2.0x, a clear path towards positive FOCF, and maintenance of adequate liquidity.
+We consider the possibility of rating upside to be limited because of the operating improvements that we already factor into our base-case operating scenario, and our current assessment of Colt’s business risk.
+However, a track record of revenue growth, a sharp increase in the EBITDA margin to the mid-twenties, and the maintenance of an intermediate financial risk profile could have positive implications for the rating.
+An intermediate financial risk profile is characterized by debt to EBITDA comfortably less than 2.0x, an improvement in free cash flow, and adequate liquidity.

 Related Criteria And Research